ihh/bracery/README.md

 Bracery is a small procedural text generation language (and library).
 It's a [dialect](https://en.wikipedia.org/wiki/Programming_language#Dialects,_flavors_and_implementations)
 of [Tracery](http://tracery.io/) (by [@galaxykate](https://github.com/galaxykate)),
-influenced by [regular expression](https://en.wikipedia.org/wiki/Regular_expression) syntax and [Scheme](https://en.wikipedia.org/wiki/Scheme_(programming_language)).
+with syntax influenced by [regular expressions](https://en.wikipedia.org/wiki/Regular_expression) and [Scheme](https://en.wikipedia.org/wiki/Scheme_(programming_language)).

 Bracery was designed for asynchronous applications where the Tracery client is decoupled from the symbol definition store.